Skip to main content

 One of the most frequent and under-recognized health issues that can impact elders is loneliness.
 As people get older, circumstances such as the death of spouses and close friends, the migration of family members, and the start of chronic illnesses all add to feelings of isolation and loneliness. · As a result of this, both physical and mental health suffer.
 While the first negative health effect on our list is practically self-evident, it shows the breadth of loneliness's impact on senior health.
 Loneliness has a detrimental influence on both physical and mental health, to put it bluntly.
 A recent study based on data from the National Social Life, Health, and Aging Project found that elders isolated are more likely to report poor physical and mental health.
 While the medical community continues to investigate the link between loneliness and overall health, one thing is clear: loneliness is hazardous to one's health in numerous ways. ...

-Hadar Swersky on Causes of ADHD
+Hadar Swersky on the common symptoms of ADHD